vitessio/website/content/en/docs/14.0/design-docs/vreplication/cutover.md

 ## Routing Rules

 [Routing Rules](https://vitess.io/docs/reference/features/schema-routing-rules) are stored in the `RoutingRules` key within the `global` topo.
 Routing Rules contain a list of table-specific routes.
 You can route a table for all or specific tablet types to another table in the same or different keyspace.
-Here is an example using the same commerce keyspace:
+Here is an example using the same commerce keyspace where we have an active `MoveTables` workflow to move tables to the customer keyspace but we have not switched any traffic yet:
 ```bash
 $ vtctlclient --server=localhost:15999 TopoCat -- --decode_proto '/RoutingRules'
 rules:{from_table:"corder@rdonly" to_tables:"commerce.corder"} rules:{from_table:"customer.corder" to_tables:"commerce.corder"} rules:{from_table:"customer.corder@replica" to_tables:"commerce.corder"} rules:{from_table:"customer@rdonly" to_tables:"commerce.customer"} rules:{from_table:"customer.customer@rdonly" to_tables:"commerce.customer"} rules:{from_table:"customer.corder@rdonly" to_tables:"commerce.corder"} rules:{from_table:"customer@replica" to_tables:"commerce.customer"} rules:{from_table:"corder@replica" to_tables:"commerce.corder"} rules:{from_table:"commerce.corder@replica" to_tables:"commerce.corder"} rules:{from_table:"commerce.corder@rdonly" to_tables:"commerce.corder"} rules:{from_table:"commerce.customer@rdonly" to_tables:"commerce.customer"} rules:{from_table:"corder" to_tables:"commerce.corder"} rules:{from_table:"customer.customer@replica" to_tables:"commerce.customer"} rules:{from_table:"commerce.customer@replica" to_tables:"commerce.customer"} rules:{from_table:"customer" to_tables:"commerce.customer"} rules:{from_table:"customer.customer" to_tables:"commerce.customer"}
 ```

+{{< info >}}
+In practice you would instead typically view the routing rules via the dedicated vtctl `GetRoutingRules` command which will return the rules for all keyspaces in the topo.
+{{< /info >}}

 # How VTGate routes a query